 “Norwegians love to see Americans react to typical Norwegian things,” said producer Thor Oreld.
 “We can laugh about their poor adaptation to Norwegian culture and laugh at ourselves as they point out weird customs that we take for granted.”

-Producers pick up the tab for travel and lodging and pay contestants a $100 per diem, and the grand prize is $50,000, O’Connor said.
+Producers pick up the tab for travel and lodging, and even pay contestants a $100 per diem — plus the grand prize is $50,000, O’Connor said.

 Applicants should provide as much family history as possible to prove their Nordic blood, and producers will fill in the gaps with a genealogist, she said.